LedgerHQ/ledger-live/libs/live-wallet/src/walletsync/modules/README.md

       return { hasChanges: false };
     }

-    // TODO: we should implement a smarter diffing here
     // let hasChanges = false;
     // if (!hasChanges) {
     //   return { hasChanges: false };